-Regrettably, the business environment has not improved in our country with the passage of time.
-In 1986, our exports were 3.8 billion dollars and the exports of Vietnam were only 0.8 million dollars.
-But currently, Pakistan exports are only 24 billion dollars, while Vietnam exports have sky-rocketed to 264 billion dollars.
-Pakistan has only managed to improve its exports 6 times, while Vietnam exports have grown exponentially by 330 times.
-Apart from the export sector, we have failed to improve the market Capitalization of our large sectors like; OGDCL, MCB, Power sector, PTC, ENGRO etc. The market cap of our large firms is about 2.8 billion dollars, however, in India it is 13 billion dollars.
-We have miserably failed to improve our financial, power and export sectors.

-Why have we failed to spur businesses growth in our country?
-Is the culture not suitable for growth?
-Does the mindset of people a hurdle?
-Is the government failing to provide opportunities for businesses growth?

-These are some of the reasons, which is adversely affecting businesses.
-The first barrier is the lack of professionalism in our business community.
+- 1. The business environment has not improved in our country with the passage of time. - In 1986, our exports were 3.8 billion dollars and the exports of Vietnam were only 0.8 million dollars.
+But currently, Pakistan exports are only 24 billion dollars, while Vietnam exports have sky-rocketed to 264 billion dollars. - Pakistan has only managed to improve its exports 6 times, while Vietnam exports have grown exponentially by 330 times. - 2.
+Apart from the export sector, we have failed to improve the market Capitalization of our large sectors like; OGDCL, MCB, Power sector, PTC, ENGRO etc. - The market capital of our large firms is about 2.8 billion dollars, however, in India it is 13 billion dollars.
+We have miserably failed to improve our financial, power and export sectors. - 3.
+Some important questions were also raised like: - Why have we failed to spur businesses growth in our country? - Is the culture not suitable for growth? - Does the mindset of people a hurdle? - Is the government failing to provide opportunities for businesses growth? - 4.
+Some realistic answers to the aforementioned questions, which are adversely affecting businesses: - The first barrier is the lack of professionalism in our business community.
 Our local businessmen do not invest in professionalism.
-On the other hand, international businesses Mughals invest heavy sums on improving professional ethics and environment.

-Moreover, our local businesses are not adopting the modern ethos of businesses, by failing to establish good organizations and suitable environments.
-They are only busy in the blame game by blaming the government for not providing a feasible macroenvironment.
-Furthermore. we lack innovation and entrepreneurships.
+On the other hand, international businesses Mughals invest heavy sums on improving professional ethics and environment. - Moreover, our local businesses are not adopting the modern ethos of businesses, by failing to establish good organizations and suitable environments.
+They are only busy in the blame game by blaming the government for not providing a feasible macro-environment. - Furthermore, we lack innovation and entrepreneurships.
 There is no trend of risk taking.
 They all are in the search of a golden way to boost their profits by avoiding risk.
 Contrarily, the trend is different in the international arena.
-Large businesses are investing hefty amounts on innovation and new ways of improving businesses growth.
-Moreover, foreign firms hire their human resources on merit basis, which then prove their worth.
+Large businesses are investing hefty amounts on innovation and new ways of improving businesses growth. - Moreover, foreign firms hire their human resources on merit basis, which then prove their worth.

-Apart from business community failures, the role of government is also not very supportive.
-The market is overregulated by the government.
-Rent seeking is widespread.
-FBR policies are making barriers for a growth environment.
-Moreover, the corrupt and inept elements in FBR are making the survival of businesses difficult.
-In addition to this, we lack a vibrant legal system for businesses protection.
-We still rely on old colonial laws.
-Government is only supportive to elite groups, who actually run the governments.
-Perks and privileges are only awarded to a few selected ones. which further deteriorate the competitiveness of the market.
+- 5. Apart from business community failures, the role of government is also not very supportive. - The market is overregulated by the government. - Rent seeking is widespread.
+FBR policies are making barriers for a growth environment. - In the same manner, the corrupt and inept elements in FBR are making the survival of businesses difficult. - In addition to this, we also lack a vibrant legal system for businesses protection and still rely on old colonial laws. - Government is only supportive to elite groups, who actually run the governments.
+Perks and privileges are only awarded to a few selected ones, which further deteriorate the competitiveness of the market.
 New players cannot afford to enter the market, as entering needs linkages in bureaucracy, government and heavy bribes for the authorities.